Utah's Iron Ore Industry

 In March 1889, Utah Central Railway amended its corporate papers to include a branch to Iron County, with Summit given as the name of the new southern terminus.
 Also, a line to the Kanarra coal fields in Iron County was added as another extension into Iron County.
 Neither extension was built.

 Railroad service came closer to Iron Mountain with the completion of the Utah and Pacific Railroad in 1899 between Milford and Uvada on the Utah/Nevada state line.
 In January 1899, the road reached what they called "Cedar City Junction", just 25 miles from Cedar City.
-The name was soon changed from Cedar City Junction, to Lund. (click here for more Utah & Pacific information)
+The name was soon changed from Cedar City Junction, to Lund.
+(More information about Utah & Pacific Railroad)

 In April 1901, the Utah & Pacific was sold to Union Pacific's Oregon Short Line subsidiary.